Поживна цінність на 100 г

 Вуглеводи

-Carrots have a very strange reputation: an ordinary, familiar and slightly boring root vegetable.
-In the new big 365 project about local seasonal produce, I chose it as a November vegetable.
-Every month — a new local and simple ingredient.
-I will explain why and why carrots are cool.
+Carrots have a rather unusual reputation: an ordinary, familiar, and somewhat boring root vegetable.
+In my new large project, 365 Local Seasonal Products, I chose carrots as the vegetable of November.
+Each month, I focus on a new local and simple ingredient.
+Let me explain why and what makes carrots truly amazing.

 Carbohydrates